 - YARN – Used for resource management

-Q: Is it possible to use Apache Spark for accessing and analyzing data stored in Cassandra databases?
+Question: Is it possible to use Apache Spark for accessing and analyzing data stored in Cassandra databases?

-A: Yes, it is possible to use Apache Spark for accessing as well as analyzing data stored in Cassandra databases using the Spark Cassandra Connector.
+Answer: Yes, it is possible to use Apache Spark for accessing as well as analyzing data stored in Cassandra databases using the Spark Cassandra Connector.
 It needs to be added to the Spark project during which a Spark executor talks to a local Cassandra node and will query only local data.

-Connecting Cassandra with Apache Spark allows making queries faster by means of reducing the usage of network for sending data between Spark executors and Cassandra nodes.
+Connecting Cassandra with Apache Spark allows making queries faster by means of reducing the usage of the network for sending data between Spark executors and Cassandra nodes.

-Q: What do you mean by the worker node?
+Question: What do you mean by the worker node?

-A: Any node that is capable of running the code in a cluster can be said to be a worker node.
+Answer: Any node that is capable of running the code in a cluster can be said to be a worker node.
 The driver program needs to listen for incoming connections and then accept the same from its executors.
 Additionally, the driver program must be network addressable from the worker nodes.

 A worker node is basically a slave node.
-The master node assigns work which the worker node then performs.
+The master node assigns work that the worker node then performs.
 Worker nodes process data stored on the node and report the resources to the master node.
 The master node schedule tasks based on resource availability.

-Q: Please explain the sparse vector in Spark.
+Question: Please explain the sparse vector in Spark.

-A: A sparse vector is used for storing non-zero entries for saving space.
+Answer: A sparse vector is used for storing non-zero entries for saving space.
 It has two parallel arrays: